Jack-Jamf/JamfTerraform/README.md

 - ✅ No sensitive data in HCL output
 - ✅ Input validation with Pydantic

+## 🛡️ Validation & Safety

+The backend now includes a strict **Intent Validator** to ensure generated configurations are safe and accurate:

+- **Safe Scoping**: "All Computers" targeting is blocked by default to prevent accidental mass-deployments.
+You must target specific groups or IDs.
+- **App Catalog Accuracy**: App Installer names are validated against the official Jamf App Catalog.
+Fuzzy matching suggests corrections for typos (e.g. "Google Chrm" -> "Google Chrome").
+- **Script Safety**: Scripts are scanned for empty content and common dangerous commands (e.g. `rm -rf /`).

 ## 🤝 Contributing

 This is a workspace project.
 Follow the workspace rules: